 Eighth Month Baby Milestones: Eating

 Your 8-month-old will still be taking 24 to 32 ounces of formula or breast milk every day.
 But mealtimes should also involve an increasing variety of foods, including baby cereal, fruits and vegetables, and mashed or pureed meats.
 As the solids increase, the breast milk or formula will decrease.
 Some babies at this age are so fascinated by table foods that they are less interested in feeding from the bottle or breast.
 You may notice that your baby's diet is starting to switch to more solids versus solely milk.
 But he still needs about 16-20 ounces of breast milk or formula until they are ready to switch to cow’s milk after their first birthday.

 Your baby’s pincer grasp and chewing skills should be developed enough by now for you to consider adding finger foods into the mealtime mix.
 The best first finger foods are bananas, toast, pasta, well-cooked meat, and cereal.
 Cut foods into bite-sized pieces, and avoid serving any items that are choking hazards, such as hot dogs, raw carrots, popcorn, grapes, blueberries, and raisins.
 No matter how finely finger foods are chopped, NEVER leave your baby unattended during mealtimes.

-As you increase the diversity of foods remember to not introduce honey until after 1 year of age.
+As you increase the diversity of foods remember to not introduce honey or egg whites until after 1 year of age.